nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 #### params scope

 In Nextflow, the `params` block of configuration files is typically used for setting pipeline-level parameters.
 In the case of institutional configs we will very likely not specify pipeline parameters here, but rather add some useful nf-core specific parameters that apply to all pipelines.
+See the nf-core/configs README for more information how to define _pipeline specific_ institutional configs.

 The most useful first step for testing a new nf-core institutional profile is to add to the params scope the `config_profile_*` series of params.
 These are nf-core specific parameters that are displayed in the header summary of each run, describing what the profile is and who maintains it.
 Therefore, you can use this when testing the profile to check the profile was actually loaded.